+Australia was going to get involved in the first person/found footage game... alright, I really wasn't, but they did, and so here we are.
 The Tunnel is a Blair Witch style POV flick, in which a group of journalists head into the vast tunnel system beneath Sydney (Australia), to investigate a rash of disappearing homeless people.
 They're also interested in uncovering the truth behind the New South Wales Government's (also in Australia) sudden abandonment of a water project or something... either way they're morons for going down into the creepy tunnels.
 You know it just can't end well.

 In a lot of ways, The Tunnel is the same as most found footage genre flicks; there's the shaky cam, the "real" feel of it all, it's dark and creepy... one major difference though lies in the way it's all presented.
 If someone happened upon this movie on a random cable channel, they might get suckered into thinking it's a real documentary, because it feels exactly like one.
 If I had to pick one movie that it reminded me of in tone, not content, I'd have to go with 2010's Lake Mungo. they both had that Docudrama tone about them, and it was intentional in both cases.

-In a digital world where Hollywood complains that movie downloads are killing the industry (they aren't) and sues 12 year old's for downloading crappy copies of movies that are usually shitty to begin with, the producers of The Tunnel decided to buck the system and release it online to garner interest in their film... and they encourage people to download and share it.
+In a digital world where Hollywood complains that movie downloads are killing the industry (which they aren't) and sues 12-year-olds for downloading crappy copies of movies that are usually shitty to begin with, the producers of The Tunnel decided to buck the system and release it online to garner interest in their film... and they encouraged people to download and share it.

 With all of that being said, I'm sure a lot of people are thinking "It can't be that good if it's free, right?"
 Well no, not right.
-Much to my surprise, The Tunnel was a pretty damn well made movie, with nary a sign of cheapness to be found.
+Much to my surprise, The Tunnel was a pretty damn well-made movie, with nary a sign of cheapness to be found.
 It's no $100 million opus mind you, but neither is it some cheap POS that they needed to give away for free to get anyone to even look at it.

 Check the official site HERE, to own a piece of this movie and/or grab a copy of the DVD.
 The boys who made it deserve our support.